 How long do I have to take my dog bite case to court?

 The statute of limitations on a dog case claim is four years.
-Meaning you have four years from the date of injury to file a claim.
+This means you have four years from the date of injury to file a claim.
 If you try to file a case anytime after that, the courts will most likely not grant you a hearing.

 Can my dog bite case be settled out of court?